bruno-sardine/Jura-Recipes/README.md

 ## **Doppio (3 oz):**
 ###### Notes:
 I originally used the “Double Product” feature on an espresso.
-While it yielded a 2oz drink, I was not sure what was happening in the background.
+While it yielded a 3 oz drink, I was not sure what was happening in the background.
 I expected grind, pour, grind, pour.
 I think it just ground a little more coffee.
 Also, my Doppio just wasted a space on the main screen.
 If you really want a doppio, just do this for your recipes:

 ```
 Coffee Strength: 5 (max)
-Volume: 2 oz
+Volume: 3 oz
 ```

 ## **Americano (7 oz)**